benbogart/Movie-Analysis/README.md

 Our first task will be to create a reusable function to visualize our data.

+Our starting point looks like this:

 ![Outliers](images/outliers1.png)

 ### Overall with zcore
-First we will remove all outliers with regard to movie budget using the zcore method (removing everything more than 3 std from the mean).
+First we will remove all outliers with regard to movie budget using the zscore method (removing everything more than 3 std from the mean).

 We create a zcore feature using the scipy.stats package and use it to limit our results.
 We do not need to remove any outliers below 3 std below the mean because ROI below -100% is not possible.